 Caspersen Beach calls nature lovers with its amazing shelling discoveries.
 It’s the perfect place to gather prehistoric fossilized teeth.
 You’re bound to find more than just an adventurous day here.

-To keep the beach untouched and preserve its natural beauty, there are plenty of walkover bridges.
+To keep the sandy beach untouched and preserve its natural beauty, there are plenty of walkover bridges.
 You’ll also spot dune restorations that help keep the pristine shoreline intact.

 Caspersen Beach is also a must-stop if you love birding and wildlife.
 Be sure to pack a pair of binoculars along with all your beach gear.

 Looking for a beach day you don’t need to prepare for?
 Look no further than Lido Key.
 This island in the north of Sarasota County features a long stretch of superb sand over three beaches: North Lido Beach, Lido Key Beach, and South Lido Beach.
 No matter which Lido Key beach you chose, you can rent your chairs, umbrellas, and even enjoy refreshments at the concessions.

-Lido Key is one of the most popular Sarasota beaches thanks to its crystal-clear calm waters and opportunities for water sports like surfing, jet skiing, and parasailing.
+Lido Key is home to some of the most popular Sarasota beaches thanks to its crystal-clear calm waters and opportunities for water sports like surfing, jet skiing, and parasailing.
 It’s also family-friendly, with lifeguards on duty.

 Stroll along Lido Key’s handicap-friendly pier or grab a picnic table in South Lido Park to enjoy some shade.
 Lido Key Beach will have you covered for the whole day and inspire you to return again and again.

 Looking for a mix of adventure and relaxation?
 Carve out time for Venice Beach.
 With its easy beach access and beach wheelchairs, crowds flock here to enjoy the blue waters.
 Venice Beach is also a popular spot to see bottlenose dolphins without the crowds of Siesta Beach.

 Don’t forget to grab a basket to collect your prehistoric fossilized shark teeth.
 You can easily get lost in the sands of Venice Beach searching for these gems.

-If you’re feeling adventurous on your Venice sightseeing adventure, grab your snorkel and swim out to the reef.
-It’s located about a quarter of a mile offshore.
+If you’re feeling adventurous on your Venice sightseeing adventure, grab your snorkel and swim out to the reef, located about a quarter of a mile offshore.
 On a snorkeling trip around reef, you’ll discover even more shark teeth along with stunning marine life.